|

 Pre-step

-Either fry the bacon until it’s crispy which takes around 8 minutes, or bake on a foil lined pan at 375 degrees Fahrenheit for 8 minutes on one side and 6 minutes on the other.
+But you can either fry the bacon until it’s crispy, which takes around 8 minutes or bake on a foil-lined pan at 375 degrees Fahrenheit for 8 minutes on one side and 6 minutes on the other.

 Step one

-Gather the ingredients – tomatoes, iceberg lettuce, bacon, candied pecans and feta cheese.
+Gather the ingredients – tomatoes, iceberg lettuce, bacon, candied pecans, and feta cheese.
+(A)

 Step two

 Cut the head of iceberg lettuce in half.
-Since I’m only making three salads, I store the other half in the fridge.
+And then cut it in quarters.
+I cut the quarters each in half.

 Step three